Parking will be severely limited on Inauguration Day, but visitors may take public transportation.

 Arrive early for required security screening and anticipate large crowds.
 Be prepared to pass through several security screenings before reaching the section indicated on your ticket.

 All ticket holders may be required to pass through security screening, including handbag inspection.
-At the 2013 Swearing-In Ceremony, the following items may not be brought into the ticketed viewing areas near the Capitol:
+At the 2013 Swearing-In Ceremony, the following items were prohibited from being brought into the ticketed viewing areas near the Capitol:

 - Aerosol sprays